A-Z INFORMATION FOR PARENTS

-There is no provision for bought lunches.
-Emergency lunches will be provided at a cost of $4.00 and parents will be invoiced.
 Healthy kai is encouraged to maximise learning.
 No sugared foods and lollies are allowed

-WATER OR MILK In keeping with healthy lifestyle choices, children are required to drink water or milk only, whilst at school.
+WATER OR MILK -In keeping with healthy lifestyle choices, children are required to drink water or milk only, whilst at school.

-We can make good use of a variety of materials in art and development activities; items such as newspaper, magazines, wool, material, sacking, cartons, boxes, old dresses, hats, cardboard and plastic containers, etc. Think of us before you throw anything like this away.
+We can make good use of a variety of materials in art and development activities; items such as newspaper, magazines, wool, fabric, sacking, cartons, boxes, old dresses, hats, cardboard and plastic containers, etc. Think of us before you throw anything like this away.

 The office is open between 8.30am and 11.30am Monday to Friday.
 Morning tea time 10.30am-11am.

 Parents should contact the school office if they wish to make an appointment to see a teacher so a suitable time can be arranged.
 Parents should only contact a teacher within school hours, or at home in an emergency or by prior arrangement.

 We do, however, have an open-door policy and parents are invited into the classroom and join in the daily activities.